 Hit OK.
 This will now return us to our ladder diagram without any forces in effect.

 Data view will allow us to view several items at once in a table format.
-This is useful in monitoring and troubleshooting our programs.
-We can also save our data view windows so we can retrieve and monitor them at a latter time.
+This is useful in monitoring, testing, and troubleshooting our programs.
+We can also save our data view windows so we can retrieve and monitor them at a later time.

 Select Monitor Values – from Rung Contacts/Coils to Data View